marmelab/react-admin/docs/Resource.md

 ## Access Control

-When using an authProvider that supports [the `canAccess` method](./AuthProviderWriting.md#canaccess), react-admin will check whether users can access a resource page and display [the `unauthorized` component](./Admin.md#unauthorized) when they can't.
+When using an authProvider that supports [the `canAccess` method](./AuthProviderWriting.md#canaccess), react-admin will check whether users can access a resource page and display [the `accessDenied` component](./Admin.md#accessdenied) when they can't.

 For instance, given the following resource: